What To Expect at Fine Art Bartending School

 Fine Art Bartending Vancouver has been around the longest of any bartending school in Vancouver.
 We are constantly looking for easy ways to improve the school.
 Over the years we have had a pile of suggestions and we slowly work many of those bits of input into the school and program.

 Hopefully this gives you a pretty good idea of what its like to attend our program.
 The majority of your time will be spent behind our bar, bartending.
-And about 25% of the time we will sit and discuss the theory side.
+And about a third of the time we will sit and discuss the theory side.
 You are up and down a lot, and the time flies by.

 If you take our weekday or weekend classes, and you feel you missed something, you are welcome to come back.
 Even if you just want to repeat a single class, you are welcome to return for a day or night anytime, no charge, forever.
 That’s the Fine Art Bartending Guarantee.